-As already explained in this article, the key point in assessing whether an association can be recognized as a non-profit organization is paragraph 52 of the Tax Code.
+As already explained in this article, the linchpin in assessing whether an association can be recognized as a non-profit organization is Section 52 of the German Tax Code.
 As also mentioned here and here, a classification under

 21. the promotion of sport (chess is considered a sport);